World Cup viewership sees a sharp decline. But Team USA's absence isn't the only reason

-The World Cup has just passed the halfway mark of the first round of play, and U.S. television viewership data from Nielson show a 44 percent drop compared to 2014.
+The World Cup has just passed the halfway mark of the first round of play, and U.S. television viewership data from Nielsen show a 44 percent drop compared to 2014.

 As of Wednesday, the games on Fox have averaged 1.98 million viewers, a noticeable decline compared to the 3.55 million average viewers ESPN had during the 2014 World Cup.